Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Identification and Estimation

 Subsequently, the consistent estimator of $m(v,\tau )$ is $\hat{m}(v,\tau )=P_{J}(v)^{\prime }\hat{\delta}(\tau )$ for $v\in \mathcal{\bar{V}}$, where $\mathcal{\bar{V}}$ is the range of $V_{i}$ when $(X_{i},R_{i},Z_{i})\in \mathcal{\bar{X}\times \bar{R}\times \bar{Z}}$.

-\begin{remark} Unlike moment-based methods, the trimming on $R_{i}$ does not pose a problem in the second-step estimation, because the unobserved relative ranks of latent outcome is not shifted when $V_{i}$ is controlled. \end{remark}
+\begin{remark} Unlike moment-based methods, trimming on $R_{i}$ in the second-step estimation does not pose a problem, because the relative ranks of unobserved heterogeneity are not shifted and thus $R_{i}$ can be treated as exogenous once $V_{i}$ is controlled for. \end{remark}

-Here $\hat{V}_{i}$ need not be truncated since $V_{i}=F_{\epsilon ^{\ast }}\left( \frac{R_{i}-h(Z_{i})}{\sigma (Z_{i})}\right) $ is inherently bounded.
-In contrast, traditional control function approaches, such as \citet{blundell2007censored}, use the error term from the endogenous regressor equation to account for endogeneity, and require removal of outlying residuals to ensure boundedness for the nonparametric estimation.
-When the endogenous regressor exhibits conditional heteroskedasticity, extreme residuals frequently occur, rendering the estimator numerically sensitive to the trimming threshold.
+Traditional control function approaches, such as \citet{blundell2007censored} and \citet{lee2007endogeneity}, use the error term from the endogenous regressor equation to control for endogeneity, and require removal of outlying residuals to ensure boundedness for the nonparametric estimation.
+Under heteroskedasticity, the prevalence of extreme residuals may render the estimator numerically sensitive to the choice of trimming threshold.
+In our estimation, trimming on $\hat{V}_{i}$ is unnecessary since $V_{i}$ is inherently bounded.